karlseguin/the-little-mongodb-book/en/mongodb.markdown

 The [Updating](http://www.mongodb.org/display/DOCS/Updating) section of the MongoDB website has more information on the other available update modifiers.

 ## Upserts ##
-One of `updates` more pleasant surprises is that it fully supports `upserts`.
+One of the more pleasant surprises of using `update` is that it fully supports `upserts`.
 An `upsert` updates the document if found or inserts it if not.
 Upserts are handy to have in certain situations and, when you run into one, you'll know it.
 To enable upserting we set a third parameter to `true`.

 A mundane example is a hit counter for a website.
 If we wanted to keep an aggregate count in real time, we'd have to see if the record already existed for the page, and based on that decide to run an update or insert.
 With the third parameter omitted (or set to false), executing the following won't do anything: